arafatm/arafatm.github.io/_articles/health/westside.barbell.book.of.methods.md

 This machine is used at least four times a week.

 Westside Favorite Types of Deadlifts

-Jump Stretch band pulls:
+- Jump Stretch band pulls:

-A second method is to drape chains over the bar.
+- A second method is to drape chains over the bar.

-Ultra-wide deadlifts, sumo style: This develops extremely strong hip muscles.
+- Ultra-wide deadlifts, sumo style: This develops extremely strong hip muscles.

-Box deadlifts: This is a productive method.
+- Box deadlifts: This is a productive method.
 These are done by standing on a platform

-record.Rack pulls:
+- Rack pulls:

-Periodization for the Deadlift
+### Periodization for the Deadlift

-train the deadlift in a multi- year plan.
+> Train the deadlift in a multi- year plan.
 An 8–12 week cycle won’t work.

 For the advanced lifter, do three lifts, all singles—one at roughly 90% and then a PR, and if it is truly a max, stop.
 If not, try one more.

-Here are several workouts for the deadlift that can be coupled any way you want.
+### Here are several workouts for the deadlift that can be coupled any way you want.

-Workout 1: Safety squat bar squats on a 12-inch box.
+- __Workout 1__: Safety squat bar squats on a 12-inch box.
 Work up to max.
 Next, glute ham raises, the reverse hyper, and abs.

-Workout 2: Bent-over good mornings to a max single or a three-rep max.
+- __Workout 2__: Bent-over good mornings to a max single or a three-rep max.
 Then sled pulling for eight trips of 200 feet with moderate weight, the reverse hyper, lat rows on a chest supported machine, and abs.

-Workout 3: Deadlift using the lightened method by placing the jump-stretch bands at 5 feet 6 inches off the floor to lighten the load by 65, 110, or 150 lbs.
+- __Workout 3__: Deadlift using the lightened method by placing the jump-stretch bands at 5 feet 6 inches off the floor to lighten the load by 65, 110, or 150 lbs.
 Work up to a max.
 Next, do pull-throughs, dumbbell rows, the reverse hyper machine, and leg raises.

-Workout 4: Front squat on a parallel box.
+- __Workout 4__: Front squat on a parallel box.
 Try a new max, a single or a three-rep max.
 Next do glute ham raises, sled pulling with ankle straps, the reverse hyper machine, and standing ab work.

-Workout 5: Rack pulls with the plates two inches off the floor for a max single, pull-throughs, incline sit ups,…
+- __Workout 5__: Rack pulls with the plates two inches off the floor for a max single, pull-throughs, incline sit ups,…

-Workout 6: Heavy sled pulls with a belt around the waist for six pulls at 200 feet a pull.
+- __Workout 6__: Heavy sled pulls with a belt around the waist for six pulls at 200 feet a pull.
 Then glute ham raises, dumbbell rows,…

-Workout 7: Cambered bar good mornings.
+- __Workout 7__: Cambered bar good mornings.
 First bend over close to parallel.
 Now squat as low as comfortable and then raise up.
 Work up to a single or a three-rep max.
 Then do pull-throughs, snatch grip rows,…

-Workout 8: Arched back good mornings.
+- __Workout 8__: Arched back good mornings.
 Remember, when doing a good morning, the bar must be in front of the knees.
 If not, it is a quarter squat.
 Work up to a max single or a triple.
 Pull a sled backward for six trips of 200 feet each.
 Barbell rows…

-Workout 9: Concentric safety squat bar good mornings.
+- __Workout 9__: Concentric safety squat bar good mornings.
 Crawl under a bar that is suspended three feet off the floor and do good mornings.
 Do a max single.
   Then glute ham raises, chest…

-Workout 10–14: Band deadlifts on a platform.
+- __Workout 10–14__: Band deadlifts on a platform.
 Here, you can use one or two mini-bands, or purple, green, or blue bands.
 This is workout 10–14 if you use a different strength band each of these weeks.
 Work up to a max single.
 Then perform chest supported…

-Workout 15–17: Suspend the Buffalo bar or 14-inch cambered bar or do Zercher squats with a suspended bar.
+- __Workout 15–17__: Suspend the Buffalo bar or 14-inch cambered bar or do Zercher squats with a suspended bar.
 This is workout 15–17.
 Then pull a sled with a power belt for four trips of 200 feet backwards.
 Then…

-Workout 18: Box deadlifts off a four-inch box for…
+- __Workout 18__: Box deadlifts off a four-inch box for…

-Workout 19: Sumo deadlifts off a two-inch box.
+- __Workout 19__: Sumo deadlifts off a two-inch box.
 Then do hanging leg raises, pull-throughs, and…

-Workout 20–22: Belt squats off a low box.
+- __Workout 20–22__: Belt squats off a low box.
 Workout 21 is off a parallel box.
   Workout 22 is off a high box.
 For these workouts use a very wide stance.
 If you use the same boxes but with a…

-Workout 26: One-legged squats with a straddle stance.
+- __Workout 26__: One-legged squats with a straddle stance.
 Support the back foot on a box while the front foot is far out in front.
 This will build the entire leg while increasing flexibility in the hip and groin.
 Then do Janda sit-ups, backward sled pulling for six…

-Speed Training for the…
+## Speed Training for the Deadlift

 These can be done on either dynamic squat day or max effort day.
 When using 60–70%, do between 6–10 singles.
 The rest intervals are important, 30–45